Sydney Conservatorium of Music: Centenary commissions

-To mark the centenary of the Conservatorium in 2015, it commissioned 101 new works, the spread designed to represent those who have shaped music over the past 100 years.
+To mark the centenary of the Conservatorium in 2015, it commissioned new compositions, the spread designed to represent those who have shaped music over the past 100 years.
 The first work in the series was John Corigliano's Mr Tambourine Man, based on the poetry of Bob Dylan, which was presented on 11 September 2009.

 Leadership

 The past directors, principals and deans were: